P-197-719-971-C/unicorn_dataset/README.md

 # unicorn_dataset
-The unicorn dataset is given and i have analysed the valuation of companies based on the country and industry type.
+The unicorn dataset is given and i have analysed and created visuals for the valuation of companies based on the country and industry type.